hjcenry/ktucp-netty/README.en.md

 - Support to force a network to send data
 - Support for custom time services (you can use your own System's cache time System instead of using the System.CurrentTimemillis method)

-# Why use multiple networks为什么要使用多网络
+# Why use multiple networks

 According to[Origin author's recommendations on the use of KCP](https://github.com/skywind3000/kcp/wiki/Cooperate-With-Tcp-Server)
 In practice, it is best to use TCP and UDP: